 - a.
 Once the CCTL has completed all the evaluation tasks scheduled in the EWP, the CCTL shall generate an Evaluation Technical Report (ETR) containing the information set out in Annex E. The ETR shall include information derived from the SERs and ORs generated during the evaluation.
 The ETR shall be submitted to the Evaluation Authority.
 The ETR content shall conform to the requirements of the CEM. - b.
-The CCTL shall ensure that the vulnerability analysis (AVA_VAN) required under the CEM shall be performed and completed within 6 months prior to the date of submission of the ETR (or the revised ETR, if applicable).
-Otherwise, the CCTL shall conduct a fresh AVA_VAN. - c.
-The Evaluation Authority reviews the ETR and the outcome is recorded in an ETR Review Report (RR), and a copy will be given to the CCTL.
-The outline for the ETR RR is shown in Annex F. If the ETR contains incomplete or incorrect information, the Evaluation Authority will require a revised version of the ETR to be submitted by the CCTL. - d.
-For projects which require international recognition (or candidates for shadow assessments or Voluntary Periodic Assessment (VPA)), the CCTL must be accredited to ISO/IEC 17025, before it can submit the
+The CCTL shall ensure that the vulnerability analysis (AVA\VAN) required under the CEM shall be performed and completed within 6 months prior to the date of submission of the ETR (or the revised ETR, if applicable).
+Otherwise, the CCTL shall conduct a fresh AVA\VAN. - c.
+The Evaluation Authority reviews the ETR and the outcome is recorded in an Evaluation Review Report (ERR), and a copy will be given to the CCTL.E If the ETR contains incomplete or incorrect information, the Evaluation Authority will require a revised version of the ETR to be submitted by the CCTL.